cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 If you were not able to make the first lab session, we did a brief introduction to the ecosystem - the community of people that are creating cool analytical tools and building tutorials and case studies for how they might be applied, as well as a core set of tools that are all designed to work nicely together in order to implement projects.

 You can think of R, R Studio, and Markdown kind of like Excel (for analysis), Word (for report writing), and Power Point (for presentations).
 R allows you to analyze your data, but these results are not useful unless you can share them with others.
 Here is where [data-driven documents](http://ds4ps.org/dp4ss-textbook/ch-030-data-driven-docs.html) developed using R Studio and Markdown really shine.
 You can quickly package your R code as cool reports, websites, presentations, or dashboards to format the information in whatever way is most accessible and useful for your clients or stakeholders.

+## Virtual Orientation

+Learn more about the assignments, platforms, and resources you'll use throughout the course.
+You can jump to different sections of the video by using the bookmarks in the description.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/cyrAovBCt4Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Getting Help